shehzabcodecraft/cloudmc-api-docs-fork/README.md

-# CloudMC API documentation
+# Cox Edge API documentation

-This repository contains the CloudMC API documentation
+This repository contains the Cox Edge API documentation

 ## Writing new documentation